When Does a Boat Become a Yacht?

 Is it a matter of size alone, or are there other factors at play?

-In this article we'll unravel the legal definitions, explore the differences between boats, ships, and yachts, and delve into the opulent world of luxury superyachts and megayachts.
+In this article, we'll explore the legal definitions, key differences between boats, ships, and yachts, and take a glimpse into the world of luxury superyachts and megayachts.

-Whether you're a seasoned sailor or merely a curious land-dweller, come aboard as we navigate the intriguing waters of yachting.
+Whether you're a seasoned sailor or simply curious, join us as we navigate the fascinating waters of yachting.

 1. What is the Legal Definition of a Yacht?